 - I further understand that failure to abide by these rules is considered a serious violation of Dickinson College Community Standards and subject to disciplinary action.

-2. Supplemental Notes from a Peer Note-taker: If a student requests supplemental notes from a peer note-taker, refer to the Faculty Memo on Procuring Student Note-takers with all the instructions you’ll need, including a script for announcing the need for a volunteer note-taker (who will receive a gift certificate to the Bookstore for his/her services).
+2. Supplemental Notes from a Peer Note-taker: If a student requests supplemental notes from a peer note-taker, refer to the Faculty Memo on Procuring Student Note-takers with all the instructions you’ll need, including a script for announcing the need for a volunteer note-taker (who will receive a gift certificate to the Bookstore).
 This should be accompanied by a Note-taker Application Form, which you should copy for potential volunteers.
 You can also find a script online at www.dickinson.edu/ADS-NT.

 Be sure to look over each applicant’s notes and choose 1 note-taker based on the quality of those notes.

 After you select a note-taker, send his or her name, the name of the class, the name of the recipient, and how the note-taker is taking notes to email@example.com.
 A representative from ADS will contact and train the note-taker on how to scan and send notes to us, which we will then send to the recipient.
 You can send us the application either by interoffice mail, by scanning and sending it, or by having the chosen note-taker bring it to us.
 It is important to note that when a student is provided with a note-taker as an accommodation for a disability, the student receiving the accommodation must be present in class in order to receive the notes for that day.
 Note-taking as an accommodation does not replace attendance.

 Please email firstname.lastname@example.org if a student eligible for receiving supplemental notes is inexcusably absent from class.